-The terms of any outstanding stock options that are now exercisable or will become exercisable within 60 days after September 9, 2022, and RSUs that will vest within that time period, are reflected in "Figure 55.
-Outstanding Equity Awards at Fiscal Year 2022 Year-End," except as described in the following sentences.
-Richard A. Gottscho, Ph.D., Ava M. Hahn and Scott G. Meikle, Ph.D. have options covering 6,122, 1,443 and 6,495 shares, respectively, which are unexercised and exercisable within 60 days of September 9, 2022.
-The grants for Drs.
-Gottscho and Meikle and Ms. Hahn have terms consistent with the terms reflected in "Figure 55.
-Outstanding Equity Awards at Fiscal Year 2022 Year-End."
-As discussed in "Governance Matters-Director Compensation" below, the non-employee directors receive an annual equity award as part of their compensation.
-These awards generally vest on October 31, 2022, subject to continued service on the board as of that date, with immediate delivery of the shares upon vesting.
-For 2022, Messrs.
+The terms of any outstanding stock options that are now exercisable or will become exercisable within 60 days after September 8, 2023, and RSUs that will vest within that time period, are reflected in "Figure 55.
+Outstanding Equity Awards at Fiscal Year 2023 Year-End," except as described in the following sentences.
+Ava M. Hahn has options covering 3,456 shares, which are unexercised and exercisable within 60 days of September 8, 2023.
+The grants for Ms. Hahn have terms consistent with the terms reflected in "Figure 55.
+Outstanding Equity Awards at Fiscal Year 2023 Year-End," Exercise Section 2023 Year-End," Exercise Section 2023 Year-End, "Exercise Section 2023 Year-End," Exercise Section 2023 Year-End," Exercise Section 2023 Year-End, "Exercise Section 2023 Year-End," Exercise Section 2023 Year-End, "Exercise Section 2023 Year-End," Exercise Section 2023 Year-End, "Exercise Section 2023 Year-End," Exercise Section 2023 Year-End,"

+As discussed in "Governance Matters - Director Compensation" below, the non-employee directors receive an annual equity award as part of their compensation.
+These awards generally vest on October 31, 2023, subject to continued service on the board as of that date, with immediate delivery of the shares upon vesting.
+For 2023, Messrs.
 Ahmed, Brandt, Cannon, and Talwalkar; Mses.
-Lego, Mayer, Mehra and Varon; and Dr. Tsai each received awards of 377 RSUs.
+Mayer, Mehra and Varon; and Dr. Tsai each received awards of 563 RSUs.
+Dr. Kang, who was appointed as a director following the annual equity grant, received a pro-rated grant for 2023 of 452 RSUs, which is included in the tables above.

-- (2) All information regarding The Vanguard Group ("Vanguard") is based solely on information disclosed in amendment number 10 to Schedule 13G filed by Vanguard with the SEC on February 10, 2022.
-According to the Schedule 13G filing, of the 11,504,998 shares of Lam common stock reported as beneficially owned by Vanguard as of December 31, 2021, Vanguard did not have sole voting power with respect to any shares, had shared voting power with respect to 239,081 shares, had sole dispositive power with respect to 10,919,612 shares, and had shared dispositive power with respect to 585,386 shares of Lam common stock. - All information regarding BlackRock Inc. ("BlackRock") is based solely on information disclosed in amendment number 14 to Schedule 13G filed by BlackRock with the SEC on February 1, 2022 on behalf of BlackRock and certain subsidiaries.
-According to the Schedule 13G filing, of the 11,100,869 shares of Lam common stock reported as beneficially owned by BlackRock as of December 31, 2021, BlackRock had sole voting power with respect to 9,555,057 shares, did not have shared voting power with respect to any shares, had sole dispositive power with respect to 11,100,869 shares, and did not have shared dispositive power with respect to any shares of Lam common stock. - (4) All information regarding FMR LLC ("FMR") is based solely on information disclosed in amendment number two to Schedule 13G filed by FMR with the SEC on February 9, 2022 on behalf of FMR, Abigail P. Johnson, certain of FMR's subsidiaries and affiliates, and other companies.
-According to the Schedule 13G filing, of the 7,027,554 shares of Lam common stock reported as beneficially owned by FMR as of December 31, 2021, FMR had sole voting power with respect to 956,458 shares, did not have shared voting power with respect to any shares, had sole dispositive power with respect to 7,027,554 shares, and did not have shared dispositive power with respect to any shares of Lam common stock.
+- (2) All information regarding The Vanguard Group ("Vanguard") is based solely on information disclosed in amendment number 11 to Schedule 13G filed by Vanguard with the SEC on February 9, 2023.
+According to the Schedule 13G filing, of the 11,788,267 shares of Lam common stock reported as beneficially owned by Vanguard as of December 30, 2022, Vanguard did not have sole voting power with respect to any shares, had shared voting power with respect to 203,167 shares, had sole dispositive power with respect to 11,215,795 shares, and had shared dispositive power with respect to 572,472 shares of Lam common stock. - (3) All information regarding BlackRock Inc. ("BlackRock") is based solely on information disclosed in amendment number 15 to Schedule 13G filed by BlackRock with the SEC on February 3, 2023 on behalf of BlackRock and certain subsidiaries.
+According to the Schedule 13G filing, of the 11,026,970 shares of Lam common stock reported as beneficially owned by BlackRock as of December 31, 2022, BlackRock had sole voting power with respect to 9,922,105 shares, did not have shared voting power with respect to any shares, had sole dispositive power with respect to 11,026,970 shares, and did not have shared dispositive power with respect to any shares of Lam common stock.